Day 0 - Planes, Trains, and Public Panic Attacks: My Journey to Tokushima

 Google Maps got a little cryptic after that.
 My next transfer was listed as a "train," but the tiny emoji looked suspiciously bus-like.
 Spoiler: it was a bus.
 I had 10 minutes to catch it and had to pee—badly.
 One glance at the bathroom line and I knew I was not making that transfer.

 Luckily, the next bus came an hour later.
 Crisis avoided.
 I used the time to grab a pork bao bun and some sushi triangles (onigiri) from a grab-and-go kiosk.
 Only issue?
 No tables.
+Japanese people find it very disresectful to eat in public.
+Being in the middle of the train station I was surrounded by “public”.
 Where do people eat this food?
-Secret underground dining lairs?
 I perched quietly on a bench and nibbled discreetly, trying to emit “respectful foreigner” vibes.
 Based on the looks I got, I failed.
-Sorry, Japan.
+Sorry, guys.

 Bus Heaven (and a Mild Navigation Fail)

-I finally found the correct bus kiosk—bless the English language setting—and boarded a comfy, Greyhound-style bus with reclining seats, privacy curtains, Wi-Fi, and outlets.
+I finally found the correct bus kiosk—pressed the English language setting—and boarded a comfy, Greyhound-style bus with reclining seats, privacy curtains, Wi-Fi, and outlets.
 And best of all: no seatmate.
-It was the introvert’s dream.
+The ride was about 2.5 hours but was very comfortable.

 Ramen, Language Barriers, and Grandpa Joy

 An elderly Japanese man tried to help, pointing enthusiastically to every ramen option except the one I wanted.
 I was trying to figure out how to add gyoza.
 He was just vibing.
-Eventually, the waitress kindly explained, in decent English, that gyoza only comes in a combo.
+Eventually, the waitress came and asked the man to relax and take a seat.
+Then she turned to me and kindly explained, in decent English, that gyoza only comes in a combo.
 My gyoza dreams were crushed, but I smiled politely.

 I sat two tables away from the old man and his grandson.
 The way he slurped his noodles with pure, unfiltered joy—it was a sound only Japanese grandpas make.
-Like a “yummy” mixed with a victory celebration.
-It was oddly comforting.
+Like a “yummy” mixed with a grunt of victory and celebration.
+It was oddly comforting, and it warmed my soul more than any ramen could.

 Uber?
 Never Heard of Her